MathGeniusJodie/nixinfo-jodie/README.md

 this fork will eventually be used in the rust rewrite of tuxfetch

+also if I can upstream these changes to nixinfo this project will be archived

 ### todo
 - gpu fetch that doesn't rely on grep and lspci (should be 0.3ms)
 - apk package fetch that doesn't rely on the very slow apk executable (should be 1ms for ~700 packages)